Inhibited radiative decay enhances single-photon emitters: Results

 Thus, we find that in the fiber-coupled output, the fraction of light at the desired transition frequency is increased.
 In principle, this may have two causes: First, the PCW or the fiber-optical setup may act as a spectral filter that transmits light at the \(Y_1\rightarrow Z_1\) transition frequency but absorbs or scatters photons at the frequencies of \(Y_1\rightarrow Z_2 ...
 Z_8\), thus preventing them from reaching the detectors.
 Second, the increase may be due to a change in the branching fraction because of a spectrally selective inhibition of the emission.
 To exclude that our observations are merely caused by the former effect, spectral filtering, we calculate the expected probability of detecting a photon at the \(Y_1 \rightarrow Z_1\) transition frequency when assuming that the PCW has no effect on the branching ratio, such that the excited state still decays via the \(Y_1 \rightarrow Z_1\) transition with the bulk probability of \(P_{Z1, \text{bulk}}=\SI{23\pm5}{\percent}\).
-The full calculation (see Appendix~\ref{apxefficiency}) assumes that the PCW is lossless, that there is no non-radiative decay, that the emitter is excited with 50\,\% efficiency and that the emission is coupled into the waveguide with 100\,\% efficiency.
+The full calculation (see Sec.
+VII of the supplementary information) assumes that the PCW is lossless, that there is no non-radiative decay, that the emission is coupled into the waveguide with 100\,\% efficiency, and that the emitter is excited with 50\,\% efficiency, which is the maximum value possible upon incoherent excitation, as observed at the used laser power and dopant concentration~\cite{fruh_spectral_2026} (see supplementary information).
 Even in this best-case scenario, one would expect that a photon is detected after the filter in less than \SI{1.84\pm0.43}{\percent} of the repetitions of the experiment if the branching were unchanged.
 This is clearly below the experimental value of \SI{3.41\pm0.23}{\percent}.
 Thus, the increased fraction of light detected on the \(Y_1 \rightarrow Z_1\) transition cannot be explained by mere spectral filtering.
 Instead, the measurement proves that the inhibition of the radiative decay channels is spectrally selective, and that the branching fraction of the \(Y_1 \rightarrow Z_1\) transition is increased compared to its bulk value.
 As this transition is not broadened by subsequent phonon-induced relaxation to lower ground-state CF levels, the single-photon properties of the emitters are improved, which paves the way for quantum photonics applications.